 Calvin Coolidge worked hard in academics; the young New Englander’s only sport was public speaking, often on public policy.
 The main criterion that distinguishes Coolidge Scholars therefore is academic excellence.
-Secondary criteria include: demonstrated interest in public policy; an appreciation for the values Coolidge championed; as well as humility, service, and leadership.
+Secondary criteria include: demonstrated interest in public policy; an appreciation for the values Coolidge championed; as well as humility and service.

-The summer before their senior year of high school, newly selected Coolidge Scholars spend several orientation days at the picturesque birthplace of the President, Plymouth Notch, Vt.
-There scholars will get to know Coolidge and his world, meet policy leaders, and help the Coolidge Foundation oversee its formidable debate programs.
-Scholars return to Plymouth Notch for a week in each of the next three summers.
-During the academic year, scholars participate in the Coolidge Scholars Leadership Training Program.
+The summer before their senior year of high school, newly-selected Coolidge Scholars spend several orientation days at the picturesque birthplace of the President, Plymouth Notch, Vt.
+There scholars get to know Coolidge and his world, and help the Coolidge Foundation oversee its formidable debate programs.
+Scholars return to Plymouth Notch for a week each summer while in college.

 Although only a few students are named Coolidge Scholars each year, one hundred of the top Coolidge Scholarships applicants are named “Coolidge Senators.”
 Coolidge Senators are invited, all-expenses-paid, to participate in the Senators Summit that takes place each summer in Washington, D.C.
 At the Summit, the Senators explore the nation’s capital, learn about President Coolidge, and meet other high achieving students from across the country.

 The Coolidge Scholars Program is operated by the Calvin Coolidge Presidential Foundation.